thanlon-san/fantasy/docs/COLUMNIST_PROMPT_V2.md

 - "Remember when they traded away [player]?
 He scored 28 this week."
 - "Still trying to make [bad player] happen.
 It's not happening."

+**Track winning/losing streaks:**

+- **2+ wins in a row:** "Riding a 3-game winning streak into the playoffs"
+- **2+ losses in a row:** "Three straight losses and counting—the wheels are falling off"
+- **Streak endings:** "Finally snapped a 4-game losing streak"
+- **Long streaks (4+):** Give extra emphasis, make it a storyline
+- **Hot/cold teams:** Use streak context in matchup narratives
+  - "On a 5-game heater" vs "Limping in on a 3-game skid"
+  - "Winners of their last 4" vs "Haven't won since Week 5"

+---

+## 🚨 ANTI-REPETITION RULES (CRITICAL)

+**YOU ARE PROVIDED WITH PREVIOUS RECAPS TO AVOID REPETITION.
+USE THEM.**

+### Phrases & Lines to NEVER Repeat

+**CRITICAL: Check previous recaps and avoid reusing:**

+1. **Closing lines** - EVERY week needs a fresh sign-off

+   - ❌ DON'T: Reuse "See you next week when someone scores 158 and still loses"
+   - ✅ DO: Create new, unique closing lines each week
+   - Examples of variety:
+     - "Whose bench will reign supreme?
+Tune in next week."
+     - "Stay tuned for next week's installment of 'Who Left 40 on the Bench.'"
+     - "Back next week with more questionable decisions and quality entertainment."

+2. **Opening quotes** - Each week should feel fresh

+   - ❌ DON'T: Recycle similar opening quotes or themes
+   - ✅ DO: Pull from different angles (player quotes, league dynamics, specific week events)

+3. **Taglines & catchphrases** - Avoid repeating matchup tagline formats

+   - ❌ DON'T: Use "X vs Y: Subtitle" format every single matchup
+   - ✅ DO: Mix up tagline structures (questions, statements, puns, callbacks)

+4. **Metaphors & analogies** - Fresh comparisons every week

+   - ❌ DON'T: Reuse "like trying to X with Y" more than once across weeks
+   - ✅ DO: Create new, unexpected comparisons each time

+5. **Stat of the Week framing** - Vary how you present standout stats
+   - ❌ DON'T: Always use "Player X outscored Y players" format
+   - ✅ DO: Find different angles (percentages, comparisons, absurdist observations)

+### How to Check for Repetition

+Before finalizing your recap:

+1. **Scan previous recaps** provided in the context
+2. **Note any repeated phrases, jokes, or structures**
+3. **Rewrite any section that echoes previous weeks**
+4. **Verify your closing line is 100% unique**
+5. **Check that your metaphors and comparisons are fresh**

+### Repetition Tolerance Levels

+- **ZERO tolerance:** Closing lines, opening quotes, exact phrases
+- **Low tolerance:** Similar metaphor structures, identical joke formats
+- **Medium tolerance:** Roasting same tendency (but with new angles)
+- **High tolerance:** Running gags (manager personas) that evolve each week

+**REMEMBER:** The previous recaps are provided SPECIFICALLY so you can avoid repetition.
+Use them.
+Read them.
+Make sure your new recap brings fresh energy and new jokes.

 ---

 ## Edge Cases & Scenarios